Ostomy Care at Home in SW Fort Worth/Burleson TX

 Ostomy Education for Patients and Families

-Coordination With Your Ostomy Supplier
+Coordination With Your Ostomy Supplier and Insurance

 Obtaining the right supplies through your insurance or an approved ostomy supplier can be confusing, particularly immediately after surgery.
 Our care team helps coordinate with your supplier and your insurer to confirm the correct products are delivered to your home on schedule.
 We assess whether your current supplies are appropriate for your stoma type and flag any mismatches to your clinical team.
+Families working with long-term care insurance, VA Community Care, TRICARE, or commercial plans can rely on our team to help navigate the authorization process as well.

 Conditions and Diagnoses We Serve

-• Crohn's disease and ulcerative colitis requiring surgical intervention
+- Crohn's disease and ulcerative colitis requiring surgical intervention

-• Bladder cancer and cystectomy recovery
+- Bladder cancer and cystectomy recovery

-• Diverticulitis requiring colostomy
+- Diverticulitis requiring colostomy

-• Traumatic abdominal injury with bowel diversion
+- Traumatic abdominal injury with bowel diversion

-• Ischemic bowel and emergency surgical diversion
+- Ischemic bowel and emergency surgical diversion

-• Urostomy following urological surgery or injury
+- Urostomy following urological surgery or injury

 Our nurses are experienced across this full range of diagnoses.
 Whether your ostomy is temporary — placed to allow bowel rest and healing — or permanent, our individualized care plans adapt to your clinical needs and personal goals at every stage of recovery.

-A Personalized Care Plan That Works for You
+A Personalized Care Plan Built Around You

 No two ostomy patients are alike.
 Stoma size, body contour, activity level, skin sensitivity, and the underlying diagnosis all shape the care approach.
-When you begin services with BrightStar Care of Burleson, a Registered Nurse Director of Nursing conducts an in-home assessment and develops a personalized care plan that reflects your specific clinical needs, your home environment, and your family's involvement.
+When you begin services with BrightStar Care of Burleson, a Registered Nurse Director of Nursing conducts an in-home assessment and develops a personalized care plan reflecting your specific clinical needs, your home environment, and your family's involvement.
 That plan is reviewed regularly and updated as your condition evolves.

 Why Families in SW Fort Worth and Burleson Choose BrightStar Care

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 CNAs, HHAs, and LVNs carry out care under that RN's direct supervision, creating a clear clinical hierarchy and accountability structure.
 For complex post-surgical patients managing a new ostomy, that chain of clinical oversight matters enormously.
+It means every visit is informed by registered nursing judgment — not just task completion.

-We accept long-term care insurance, VA Community Care, TRICARE, CHAMPVA, VA Aid & Attendance, workers' compensation, and many private insurance plans.
 We offer a free in-home assessment and require no contracts.
-You are never locked in — you receive services because they are helping you, not because paperwork obligates you.
+You receive services because they are helping you — not because paperwork obligates you.

 BrightStar Care of Burleson provides ostomy care at home throughout the SW Fort Worth metro and surrounding communities, including:

-• Burleson
+- Burleson

-• Joshua
+- Joshua

-• Crowley
+- Crowley

-• Rendon
+- Rendon

-• Mansfield
+- Mansfield

-• Cleburne
+- Cleburne

-• Granbury
+- Granbury

-• Cresson
+- Cresson

-• Alvarado
+- Alvarado

-• SW Fort Worth
+- SW Fort Worth

-Whether you are transitioning home from Lake Granbury Medical Center after urological surgery or recovering at home in Hidden Creek following colorectal cancer treatment, our nurses are close by and ready to begin care quickly — often within 24 hours of your first call.
+Whether you are transitioning home from Lake Granbury Medical Center after urological surgery or recovering in Hidden Creek following colorectal cancer treatment, our nurses are close by and ready to begin care quickly — often within 24 hours of your first call.

 Frequently Asked Questions